We're Supporting Seaweed

 Founded by Steve Allnutt, the Sussex Seabed Restoration Project is working hard to protect the inshore seabed and restore the lost kelp all along the south coast.
 From transplanting kelp to growing it in his garage, Steve is working super hard to bring back the seaweed and we’re excited to follow along with his progress.

-We have chosen to support this project as our local charity and can’t wait to get involved in any way we can.
-We have kicked off by supporting their crowdfunding with a donation of £250 and will continue to help wherever we can.
+We chose to support this project as our local charity and were delighted to help with several donations over the last couple of years.
 You can help the kelp too and support their crowdfunding page here.

 If you’d like to learn even more about the Sussex Seabed Restoration Project and follow along with their updates, you can check them out here.